 When we make an R sound in English, our lips are rounded.
 Stand in front of a mirror and say ahhh.
 Now say rrrr as if you were preparing to say rose.
 You should notice that your lips form a somewhat circular shape and slightly protrude when you say rrr.
 In Spanish, you don't round your lips like this.

 The lips in this picture are open far enough to roll your R.

-Step 6: With your tongue pointing at the top of your alveolar ridge, breath
+Step 6: With your tongue pointing at the top of your alveolar ridge, breathe

-I recognize that the word "breath" is ambiguous, so just try experimenting.
+I recognize that the word "breathe" is ambiguous, but try experimenting.
 A variety of things can work.
 Breathe normally.
 Try coughing.
 Try saying errr, irrr, arrr, trrrr, drrrrr, brrr, orrr and so forth.
 Each variation will slightly change the position of your mouth, and one of those variations might work for you.
 If you find a position that sort of works (you get half a trill), reverse engineer what's happening and then make small adjustments.

-Anecdotally speaking, I feel kind of like my tongue is in a ( shape and the air is bouncing off the midle of my tongue toward/over the tip of my tongue.
+Anecdotally speaking, I feel kind of like my tongue is in a curved ) shape and that the air is bouncing off the midle of my tongue toward/over the tip of my tongue.

 Step 7: Goof around